jan-cieslik/cancer_informatics/docs/learning_R/ggplot_aesthetics.md

 ```
 This example of code contains the three essential parts that are always needed to create a graph in ggplot2:

 - `ggplot()`: the coordinate system that you add layers to.
 The `Fert_Contra` argument is the data set that you want to visualize.
+It is always expected that the first parameter in this function is the data set, so you do not need to use a syntax such as `data =` here.
 - `aes(x = tfr, y = contraceptors)`: The aesthetics argument, that maps the variables to the x and y axes of the plot.
 - `+ geom_point()`:  adds a geometry layer to your plot.
 This particular geometry function adds a layer of points so that a scatterplot is created.
 There are different geometry functions that create different plots (which will be explained in the next chapter).